14 Rude Habits Dog Owners Need to Stop ASAP

 Letting your dog off-leash anywhere that isn’t a dog park

 “Being on a leash in public is an absolute must, no exceptions,” Rieckmann says.
 Yes, your dog needs to be leashed even if he follows voice commands, even if he thinks the leash is uncomfortable, even if you’re in the woods and you don’t see other people, and, yes, even if you think that he’s so gentle and sweet nothing bad can happen.
 Even the most well-behaved pup can have an off moment and snap, startle, or run away.
 If you want off-leash time, go to a dog park or other place made specifically for that purpose.
+Makes sure you know these 15 everyday habits of great dog owners.

 Saying “it’s OK, she’s friendly” to excuse bad behavior